CityofToronto/bdit_tt_request_app/README.md

 ## Methodology

-Data for travel time estimation through the app are sourced from [HERE](https://github.com/CityofToronto/bdit_data-sources/tree/master/here)'s [traffic API](https://developer.here.com/documentation/traffic-api/api-reference.html) and are available back to about 2017.
+Data for travel time estimation through the app are sourced from [HERE](https://github.com/CityofToronto/bdit_data-sources/tree/master/here)'s [traffic API](https://developer.here.com/documentation/traffic-api/api-reference.html) and are available back to 2017-09-01.
 HERE collects data from motor vehicles that report their speed and position to HERE, most likely as a by-poduct of the driver making use of an in-car navigation system connected to the Internet.

 The number of vehicles within the City of Toronto reporting their position to HERE in this way has been [estimated](./analysis/total-fleet-size.r) to be around 2,000 to 3,000 vehicles during the AM and PM peak periods, with lower numbers in the off hours.
 While this may seem like a lot, in practice many of these vehicles are on the highways and the coverage of any particular city street within a several hour time window can be very minimal if not nil.
 For this reason, we are currently restricting travel time estimates to "arterial" streets and highways.